IDCI-Consulting/MetastazBundle/README.md

 Installation
 ------------

-First get the source code and put it under a folder name "metastaz" in your Symfony2 vendor directory
+First, get the source code and put it under a folder name "metastaz" in your Symfony2 vendor directory

     git clone git@github.com:idciconsulting/MetastazBundle.git vendor/metastaz